 The jail intake procedure includes each of these steps:

 - They’ll put you in a holding cell.
 When the jail is busy, it will take a while to get processed.

-- The first thing you will have to to is you have to answer some basic questions, such as what is your legal name, street address, birthdate and a contact person.
+- The first thing you will have to is you have to answer some basic questions, such as what your legal name is, street address, birthdate and a contact person.